Diablo III Console Review

 Diablo III Console 9

-Using traditional point-and-click control mechanics, the mouse is used to move your character, attack Diablo’s minions and pick up loot.
-The console edition of the game removes the need of a mouse, offering full control of your character with the left analog stick, while the right stick is used for the newly included directional dodge.
+Using traditional point-and-click control mechanics, the mouse is used to move your character, attack Diablo's minions, and pick up loot in the PC version.
+The console edition of the game removes the need for a mouse, offering full control of your character with the left analog stick, while the right stick is used for the newly included directional dodge.
 The fluid character movement feels natural, making navigating across the demon-filled world of Sanctuary a breeze.
-I don’t think I can ever go back to click, click, click, clicking again.
+I don't think I can ever go back to click, click, click, clicking again.

-Unlike the inventory system in the PC version, which items had unique sizes in the inventory box, every item now takes up a single inventory slot.
-A radial menu allows you to view all of your equipped armor, weapons and any items you may be carrying.
-It’s noticeably slower approach to item management, but works well enough.
+Unlike the inventory system in the PC version, where items had unique sizes in the inventory box, every item now takes up a single inventory slot on console.
+A radial menu allows you to view all of your equipped armor, weapons, and any items you may be carrying.
+It's a noticeably slower approach to item management but works well enough.
 A newly introduced junk feature allows you to quickly mark any item not worth saving for quick selling when you get back to town.
 The quick menu shows you the name and quality of items you pick up, allowing you to easily equip or drop items without having to open your full-screen inventory menu.
-It doesn’t show the attributes of the items however, besides a simply better or worse rating for three categories: attack, defense and health.
+It doesn't show the attributes of the items, however, besides a simple better or worse rating for three categories: attack, defense, and health.

 Simply Put